 Just as COVID looms over the economic recovery, it also looms over financial markets.
 Optimism could easily subside if COVID cases continue to rise, and governments implement economy dampening restrictions.
 We still believe the economic reality has yet to be fully revealed.
 Government stimulus has been effective in avoiding catastrophe but many of these measures are only a temporary relief from the economic symptoms of COVID shutdowns, not a cure.
 It is as critically important now as it has ever been to have a focus on valuation.
 We will continue to look for opportunities to investment capital at acceptable levels of risk.

 Past performance is not a guarantee of future earnings.
 Asset allocation does not assure a profit or protect against loss in a declining market.
-Blake A. Stanley, CFP® is an Investment Advisor Representative of Legacy Advisory Group, LLC a Registered Investment Advisory Firm.
+Blake A. Stanley, CFP® is an Investment Advisor Representative of Legacy Advisory Limited Co. a Registered Investment Advisory Firm.